tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

 # Why?
   - reading/learning can be a "priceless opportunity to furnish your mind and enrich the quality of your life"
-  - I read/learn for better understanding of others and myself
+  - read/learn for better understanding of others and myself
-  - I read/learn to make fewer mistakes.
+  - read/learn to make fewer mistakes.
-  - I read/learn to increase knowledge
+  - read/learn to increase knowledge
-  - I read/learn to find meaning
+  - read/learn to find meaning
+  - read/learn improves vocabulary, focus, memory and imagination
   - Odds are that no matter what you're working on, someone somewhere, who is smarter than you, has probably thought about your problem and put it into a book.

 # Overview